-Red Oak Capital Fund V, LLC, a Delaware limited liability company was formed on March 23, 2020 to originate senior loans collateralized by commercial real estate in the U.S. Our business plan is to originate, acquire and manage commercial real estate loans and securities and other commercial real estate-related debt instruments.
-While the commercial real estate debt markets are complex and continually evolving, we believe they offer compelling opportunities when approached with the capabilities and expertise of our Manager, an affiliate of our Sponsor.
-Our Manager will actively participate in the servicing and operational oversight our assets rather than subrogate those responsibilities to a third party.
+Red Oak Capital Fund VI, LLC, a Delaware limited liability company was formed on June 10, 2021 to originate senior loans collateralized by commercial real estate in the U.S. Our business plan is to originate, acquire and manage commercial real estate loans and other commercial real estate-related debt instruments.
+While the commercial real estate debt markets are complex and continually evolving, we believe they offer compelling opportunities when approached with the capabilities and expertise of our Manager, a wholly owned subsidiary of our Sponsor.
+Our Manager intends to actively participate in the servicing and operational oversight of our assets rather than subrogate those responsibilities to a third party.

 Our investment objective is to preserve and protect our capital while producing attractive risk-adjusted returns generated from current income on our portfolio.
-Our investment strategy is to originate loans and invest in debt and related instruments supported by commercial real estate in the U.S. Through our Manager, we draw on our Sponsor's established sourcing, underwriting and structuring capabilities in order to execute our investment strategy.
+Our investment strategy is to originate loans and invest in debt and related instruments supported by commercial real estate in the U.S. Through our Manager, we draw on our Sponsor's and its affiliates' established sourcing, underwriting and structuring capabilities in order to execute our investment strategy.

-The Company does not intend to act as a land or real estate developer and currently has no intent to invest in, acquire, own, hold, lease, operate, manage, maintain, redevelop, sell or otherwise use any undeveloped real property or developed real property, unless such actions are necessary or prudent based upon borrower default in accordance with the terms of the debt instruments held by the Company.
+The Company does not intend to act as a land or real estate developer and currently has no intent to invest in, acquire, own, hold, lease, operate, manage, maintain, redevelop, sell, or otherwise use any undeveloped real property or developed real property, unless such actions are necessary or prudent based upon borrower default in accordance with the terms of the debt instruments held by the Company.

-Our principal executive offices are located at 625 Kenmoor Avenue SE, Suite 211, Grand Rapids, Michigan 49546, and our telephone number is (616) 734-6099.
-For more information on our Sponsor, its website is www.redoakcapitalgroup.com.
-The information on, or otherwise accessible through, our Sponsor's website does not constitute a part of this offering circular.
+Our principal executive offices are located at 625 Kenmoor Avenue SE, Suite 200, Grand Rapids, Michigan 49546, and our telephone number is (616) 324-0590.